Amir-Montazery/OSTIF/Managed Audit Program/git/git.md

 Three main work packages being executed:

-1- Git source code review and threat modeling: This will be done by the team at x41 d-sec with support from Gitlab reps.
+Git source code review and threat modeling: This will be done by the team at x41 d-sec with support from Gitlab reps.

-2- Supply chain security / CI infrastructure review with Chainguard and support from Gitlab.
+Supply chain security / CI infrastructure review with Chainguard and support from Gitlab.

-3- A new setup of CodeQL for git with Xavier and his team from Github.
+A new setup of CodeQL for git with Xavier and his team from Github.

-Our next steps are to have intro meetings where all interested parties align availability and responsibilities and get started.

-Connect with git contributor community for advice and guidance:
+## Connect with git contributor community for advice and guidance:

 Result from 8/1 Git Standup: